magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 1. If an object have pointer member inside, write copy constructor, destructor.
 2. Default float type is `double`, use `float a = 5.5f`.
 3. Header or inline?  (the later copys whole function body into the area where the function is called).
+4. `constexpr` and `static` are independent of each other. `static` defines the object's lifetime during execution; `constexpr` specifies the object should be available during compilation.

 ## Assembly